Back in early 2015, I had to deal with a fractured dog tooth in my Boxer mix Buzz.

 He does fantastic on it – it’s important to understand the difference between RAW, meaty, non-weight bearing bones, and SMOKED recreational bones.

 Have you experienced a fractured or otherwise damaged dog tooth?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!